-- Your saddle fitter may be able to adjust the tree if the shape is correct but the size is not.
+- Your saddle fitter may be able to adjust the tree if the shape is correct, but the size is not.
 Additionally, it’s possible that flocking can be added or taken out to accommodate the shape difference.
-Your saddle fitter will need to see your horse to decide the best course of action.
+Your saddle fitter needs to see your horse to decide the best course of action.

 - Well – this is either a good idea or a bad one.
 Sometimes, adding padding, numnahs, or shims is the equivalent of adding more socks to shoes that are too tight.
 The saddle balance may be thrown off, or the padding forces the rider into a slightly different position that may not work.